How Much Does Homeowners Insurance Cost in New York?

 Does Homeowners Insurance Affect Your Credit Score?

-It takes a lot of work to find the best insurance policy that’s custom fit for you.
+It takes a lot of work to find the best insurance policy that's a custom fit for you.

 Instead, they use credit-based insurance scores based on similar information from your credit report.